camp PLAY is a place we can all belong!

 Please do not bring your child to camp if they have a fever or other contagious illnesses.
 If your child becomes ill during camp, you will be notified and requested to pick them up as soon as possible.
 Museum staff cannot administer medication of any kind, unless arrangements are made prior to camp.
 The Museum asks for your assistance in identifying any health or behavioral concerns that would prevent your child from participating in certain activities.

 If a camper receives a minor injury during camp, such as a bumped knee or scrape, staff will provide the child with an ice pack and/or bandage as appropriate.
 The injury and incident causing the injury will be documented in writing and communicated to the adult picking up the child at the end of the day.

 Should an injury involve a child’s head, we will call the emergency contacts listed at the time of registration to notify them of what happened, in addition to the previous steps.
 Children with any injury will be offered an ice pop to encourage quiet and calm down time.

-More serious injuries or health concerns will be treated as emergency care and follow the policy outlined under the Emergency Care section under Camp Policies at the bottom of this page.
+More serious injuries or health concerns may be treated with emergency care at the caregivers expense.

 Discipline must be:

 - Appropriate to the child’s level of understanding.

 - Directed toward teaching the child acceptable behavior and self-control.